 years to wonder enough about this business to check it out.

 Sadly, the “Romance Emporium” is no more.
 Foremost, my search unearthed Mr. Maggio’s 2010 obituary and, it seems, I had gotten it wrong.
-It was not the “Romance Emporium” after all, but the “Rowe-Manse Emporium,” a neat play on words.
-It also was not a Victoria's Secret-like outfit, but a specialty department store.
+It wasn't the “Romance Emporium” after all, but the “Rowe-Manse Emporium,” a neat play on words.
+It also wasn't a Victoria's Secret-like outfit, but a specialty department store.
 The place fell by the wayside in the early aughts, a casualty of big-box discount retailers, the Internet, and ever-changing tastes, I suppose.
 Rowe-Manse Emporium-type stores are hard to come by nowadays, and Christmas shopping is indisputably less interesting and less exciting without them.
-Once upon a time, these little big retailers exhibited both heart and incredible uniqueness, something that is in short supply in the aisles of Wal-Mart and Target.
+Once upon a time, these little big retailers exhibited both heart and incredible uniqueness, something that's in short supply in the aisles of Wal-Mart and Target.